We do almost anything to avoid feeling bored.

-The problem then - and the real reason we get bored - is that none of these activities appeal to us right now.
-So although we've got lots of gadgets to play with and a stack of work we need to finish, if it doesn't immediately excite us we think "ughh, there's nothing to do".
+The problem now – and the true cause of our boredom – is that these activities don’t appeal to us at this moment.
+So although we’ve got lots of gadgets to play with and a stack of work we need to finish, if it doesn’t immediately excite us we think “ughh, there’s nothing to do”.
 This is boredom.

 “Boredom stems from a situation where none of the possible things that a person can realistically do appeal to the person in question.
 This renders the person inactive, and generally unhappy.” – Sandi Mann